WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Introduction

 \dataset{} consists of stimuli for 41 unique connective-forms, spanning 7 different senses, across a total of 3 different stimuli types, each focusing on different kinds of knowledge about novel entities---e.g., instantiation/category membership, temporal relations, and general attributes of entities such as ``\textit{being an island nation}''.
 Using \dataset{}, we evaluate 17 different open-source LMs at various parameter sizes, and training types (base, instruction tuning, and reasoning-based tuning).

 We find LMs to show a great deal of variation in their abilities to infer about entities from connective usage.
 LMs generally performed above chance on cases where connectives expressed temporal meaning between novel events, or provided causal evidence for an entity's attributes (or lack thereof), and in some limited cases, when they expressed instantiation relations between entities.
 However, they consistently obtained chance-level performance on connectives that expressed \textit{concession} between arguments---i.e., when a causal expectation raised on the basis of one argument is denied by the other.
 The systematicity of our results on such cases suggested that these classes of connectives (\textit{although, even though, despite that}, etc.) pose a fundamental difficulty for LMs to reason about the semantic features of novel entities in context.
 Our results could not be explained by frequency of these connectives in internet corpora, suggesting a more nuanced, intractable reason at play.
-Finally, while we found no clear effect of scale or instruct-tuning, we did find reasoning-based tuning of LMs \citep[\'a la][]{guo2025deepseek} to be beneficial, achieving the best performance across all connective senses (though still struggling on concession).
-Taken together, our findings pave the way for more nuanced investigation into the functional meanings of language cues, complementing traditional analyses of usage.
+Finally, while we found no clear effect of scale or instruction-tuning, we did find reasoning-based tuning of LMs \citep[\'a la][]{guo2025deepseek} to be beneficial, achieving the best performance across all connective senses (though still struggling on concession).
+Lastly, we ran a post-hoc experiment where models were evaluated on stimuli with real-world entities---ones grounded in world knowledge---in place of novel entities.
+As expected, we found significantly increased performance, though this increase was weakest for concessive connectives, reinforcing the conclusion that their inferential knowledge is especially difficult for LMs to capture.
+In sum, our findings pave the way for more nuanced investigations into the functional meanings of language cues, complementing traditional usage-based analyses.